oleggromov/oxypogon-renderer/README.md

 As you could have noticed, `OxypogonRenderer` transforms class name `ArticleTest` into a filename `article-test.jsx` and resolves it into a full path specified by `config.basepath` on constructor invocation which is concateneted to a filename itself.

-Probably, this transormation is excessive, but as far as I believe it serves a common NodeJS class name to file name convention, it will reside here.
+Probably, this transormation is excessive, but as far as I believe it serves a common NodeJS class name to file name mapping convention, it will reside here.

 ## License